DevelopingAgility/docs/docs/competition-management/entries.md

 Once done, you can either select another club to add entries for, or you can click the back button at the top of the entry card.

+## Timing Estimates

+When you have added entries, you will see a summary of the entry count per level.
+This can be useful when trying to determine which levels should compete in which session.

+Additionally, you will see an estimate under each level with an approximation for how much time will be needed for each level to compete.

+The time for a single panel is based on a 60 second gap between each routine, allowing enough time for judges to finalise scores and for the next gymnast to enter the floor and be set.

+The time for two panels judging alternate routines on the same floor (an "A/B" configuration) is based on a 45 second gap.

+The actual time a session requires may differ from this rough estimate for a number of reasons. in particular uneven panel sizes when multiple levels compete, and longer sessions having inbuilt refresher breaks for judges.

 ## How to add a late entry

 To add a late entry, go to the session details via the administration area.
 You should see the new Late Entry button in each level's summary view.